iUseYahoo/Discord-Self-Bot-V2/README.md

         <img src="https://img.shields.io/badge/Status-Working-green">
     </a>
 </p>

+- Latest Update
+- Fixed x2 Security issues that are now fixed.
+- Updated the bot to work.
+Discord doesnt allow message loggers on human account if the discord.js version is above 12.

 - Installing SQL DB Browser is not needed unless you want to read the messages in the database.
 You can read messages from the console itself.
 - Added Database that the V1 didn't have.